eclipse-kuksa/kuksa.invehicle/agl-kuksa/README.md

 Go to $HOME/workspace_agl/build/conf folder and open bblayers.conf file.

-Append the below line at the end of the file.
+Append the following lines to the end of the file.

 ```
 BBLAYERS =+ “ \

 ${METADIR}/meta-kuksa \
+${METADIR}/meta-virtualization \

 “
 ```